Continental Grain and Cargill to Acquire Sanderson Farms in $4.5 Billion Take-Private Transaction

-Paul, Weiss is advising PRA Health Sciences, Inc., a leading global contract research organization, in its approximately $12 billion cash-and-stock sale to ICON plc.
+Paul, Weiss is advising MGM, a leading entertainment company, in its sale to Amazon.

 Paul, Weiss is providing timely guidance for boards and management on the policy, legislative and regulatory priorities and developments of the new administration and potential impacts on their businesses.